NickChapman1988/FeelingHungry/README.md

 * To encourage users to explore new ingredients, recipes and flavours.

-* To encourage users to reduce food waste.
+* To encourage users to reduce food waste by finding ways to use leftover ingredients.

 **User Stories**